-Main Learning Documents: Financial Statement Analysis and Equity Valuation Spreadsheets.
+Additional Learning Documents: Financial Statement Analysis and Equity Valuation Spreadsheets.
 Dan Gode & Jim Ohlson.
-These documents can be downloaded on the net, godeohlson.com (It is for free.
+These documents can be downloaded on the web at godeohlson.com (They are free.
 The site will be updated throughout the semester.)
 In addition, throughout the course you will get documents with the heading UAR: Understand and Remember.
 These documents will list important points discussed in class.